datcuandrei/BackToMac/README.md

 <img src="https://raw.githubusercontent.com/datcuandrei/BackToMac/master/captures/default.png" width="700" height="391">
 <img src="https://raw.githubusercontent.com/datcuandrei/BackToMac/master/captures/dark.png" width="700" height="391">

-See [captures](https://github.com/datcuandrei/BackToMac/tree/master/captures) for more images.
+See [captures](https://github.com/datcuandrei/BackToMac/tree/master/captures) for more images.Please note that *captures* doesn't contain all the images of the program.It only includes the important ones.You will encounter other GUI elements as you use it(errors,cancel,notifications,etc.)

 ## LICENSE
 This project is licensed under the Apache 2.0 license.
 View LICENSE.md to learn more.